 Racing beat Stade to set up Top 14 semi against Toulouse

-Paris (AFP) – Racing beat 14-man Stade Francais 33-20 in a Top 14 play-off to set up a semi-final against Toulouse in Spain next week.
+Paris (AFP) – Racing 92 beat 14-man Stade Francais 33-20 in a Top 14 play-off on Saturday to set up a semi-final against Toulouse in Spain next week.

-Scotland fly-half Finn Russell booted four penalties to help Racing past Parisian rivals Stade, with tries coming from Juan Imhoff and Wenceslas Lauret.
+Scotland fly-half Finn Russell booted four penalties and two conversions to help Racing past Parisian rivals Stade, with tries coming from Juan Imhoff, Wenceslas Lauret and Gael Fickou.

+They now head to San Sebastian next Friday to face the record 21-time French champions and five-time Champions Cup winners.

+"Toulouse are massive favourites.
+I'm not going to mince my words," Racing captain Gael Fickou told reporters.

 Stade suffered a massive blow when flanker Marcos Kremer was red-carded in the fifth minute after his shoulder made contact with Russell's head at a ruck.